-- Log in to the host using the same account used for monitoring SQL Server This option is set by default when the SQL Server connection details are of types: Windows Authentication or Using the Windows account running your agent manager. - Log in to the host using different log in credentials logging in through a Windows user account.
-The user name should be entered in the domain\username format (for example, COLUMBIA\JSmith). - 9 Optional In the Monitoring Extensions pane, click Collect VM statistics.
+- Log in to the host using the same account used for monitoring SQL Server This option is set by default when the SQL Server connection details are of types: Active Directory (AD) Authentication or Using the Active Directory account running your agent manager. - Log in to the host using different log in credentials logging in through either of the following authentication methods: - Windows: Log in through a Windows account.
+The user name should be entered in the domain\username format (for example, COLUMBIA\JSmith). - Local User: Log in through the same credentials that are used to run monitored software on the SQL Server host.
+The user name should be entered in the domain\username format (for example, COLUMBIA\JSmith). - SSH (login credentials): Log in through a user account on Linux. - SSH (RSA): Log in through a RSA key on Linux. - SSH (DSA): Log in through a DSA key on Linux. - 9 Optional In the Monitoring Extensions pane, click Collect VM statistics.